Callum-A/cosmwasm-zero-to-hero/15 - Spring Cleaning/README.md

 cargo schema
 ```

-Rust provides some of the best tooling for linting, you'd be a fool not to use it!
+Rust provides some of the best toolings for linting, you'd be a fool not to use it!

 ## General Improvements

 You may notice in our `execute` code we often clone the strings as the values are "moved" in Rust terms.
 We can fix this by using references where we store strings in storage.
-For example keys for our maps can become (in `src/state.rs`):
+For example, keys for our maps can become (in `src/state.rs`):

 ```rust
 // Previous code omitted